Lunar-Proxy/lunar-v2/README.md

     </a>
 </p>

 ## What is Lunar?

-Lunar is a web proxy designed to bypass censorship while providing an exceptional browsing experience.
+Lunar is a web proxy created to circumvent censorship while delivering an outstanding browsing experience.

 ## Features
-- 🚫 **No Ads** – Enjoy an ad-free experience.
+- 🚫 **Ad-Free** – Experience browsing without interruptions from ads.
-- 🚀 **Fast Speeds** – Optimized for fast browsing.
+- 🚀 **High Speed** – Designed for quick and efficient browsing.
-- 🪞 **Advanced Tab Cloaking** – Disguise the tab name and favicon as an educational site.
+- 🪞 **Enhanced Tab Cloaking** – Mask the tab title and favicon to be educational.
-- 🎮 **Games & Apps** – Play and use a large category of games.
+- 🎮 **Games** – Pkay a wide virities of games
-- ⚡️ **Website Support** - Lunar suppports many popular sites like gforce now, nowgg, spotify & more
+- ⚡️ **Website Compatibility** - Lunar supports numerous popular platforms such as G-Force Now, NowGG, Spotify, and more.

 ## Deployment Options